Front Royal Narrowly Approves Real Estate Tax Hike

 For more news from across the Shenandoah Valley, click here.

-Dylan Nicholls Front Royal Town Council west main street extension, Front Royal new market tax credit, Front Royal real estate taxes, Councilman Eugene Tewalt tax increase, Councilman Eugene Tewalt taxes, Front Royal Town Council tax, Front Royal Town Council police, Front Royal Town Council police headquarters, Front Royal Town Council real estate, Front Royal Town Council real estate tax, Front Royal Town Council tax increase, Front Royal Town Council west main street, front royal approval, front royal vote, Councilman Eugene Tewalt, Front Royal tax, Front Royal tax increase, Councilman Eugene Tewalt real estate tax, front royal eda, Front Royal Town Council, Front Royal
+Josh Henry Front Royal Town Council west main street extension, Front Royal new market tax credit, Front Royal real estate taxes, Councilman Eugene Tewalt tax increase, Councilman Eugene Tewalt taxes, Front Royal Town Council tax, Front Royal Town Council police, Front Royal Town Council police headquarters, Front Royal Town Council real estate, Front Royal Town Council real estate tax, Front Royal Town Council tax increase, Front Royal Town Council west main street, front royal approval, front royal vote, Councilman Eugene Tewalt, Front Royal tax, Front Royal tax increase, Councilman Eugene Tewalt real estate tax, front royal eda, Front Royal Town Council, Front Royal